Home » Engagement & Wedding Rings » Diamonds

 For more than 100 years, we’ve helped couples find engagement rings and wedding bands that tell their unique stories.
 Our jewelry consultants understand the nuances of diamond selection, including what makes baguettes special and how to evaluate them properly.

-When you visit one of our showrooms across Arizona, California, Texas, and Washington, you can view diamonds in our VIP diamond viewing rooms under ideal lighting conditions.
-This is particularly important for step-cut stones like baguettes, where clarity and color are so visible.
-We offer both natural and lab-grown diamonds, helping you choose based on your values and budget.
+When you visit one of our showrooms across California, Arizona, Texas, and Washington, you can view diamonds in our VIP diamond viewing rooms under ideal lighting conditions.
+That matters more for step-cut stones than for anything else we sell, because clarity and color are the two things a baguette cannot hide.

 Frequently Asked Questions About Baguette Diamonds